Recursion Pharmaceuticals (NASDAQ:RXRX) Shares Gap Up After Insider Buying Activity

-Shares of Recursion Pharmaceuticals, Inc. (NASDAQ:RXRX – Get Rating) gapped up prior to trading on Tuesday following insider buying activity.
+Recursion Pharmaceuticals, Inc. (NASDAQ:RXRX – Get Rating) gapped up before the market opened on Tuesday following insider buying activity.
 The stock had previously closed at $7.72, but opened at $7.97.
-Recursion Pharmaceuticals shares last traded at $8.25, with a volume of 158,696 shares.
+Recursion Pharmaceuticals shares last traded at $8.25, with a volume of 158,696 shares trading hands.

-Specifically, major shareholder Mubadala Investment Co Pjsc acquired 141,646 shares of the company’s stock in a transaction that occurred on Tuesday, January 3rd.
-The stock was purchased at an average cost of $7.50 per share, with a total value of $1,062,345.00.
-Following the purchase, the insider now directly owns 11,935,288 shares of the company’s stock, valued at approximately $89,514,660.
-The acquisition was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
-In related news, CEO Christopher Gibson sold 18,500 shares of the firm’s stock in a transaction that occurred on Thursday, January 5th.
-The stock was sold at an average price of $7.39, for a total value of $136,715.00.
-Following the completion of the transaction, the chief executive officer now directly owns 525,805 shares of the company’s stock, valued at approximately $3,885,698.95.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, major shareholder Mubadala Investment Co Pjsc acquired 141,646 shares of the company’s stock in a transaction that occurred on Tuesday, January 3rd.
-The stock was purchased at an average cost of $7.50 per share, with a total value of $1,062,345.00.
-Following the completion of the purchase, the insider now directly owns 11,935,288 shares in the company, valued at $89,514,660.
-The disclosure for this purchase can be found here.
-In the last ninety days, insiders bought 581,017 shares of company stock valued at $4,440,853 and sold 123,296 shares valued at $1,004,591.
-22.25% of the stock is currently owned by company insiders.
+Specifically, major shareholder Mubadala Investment Co Pjsc purchased 52,500 shares of the firm’s stock in a transaction dated Monday, February 27th.
+The shares were purchased at an average cost of $7.69 per share, with a total value of $403,725.00.
+Following the completion of the purchase, the insider now owns 12,869,423 shares in the company, valued at approximately $98,965,862.87.
+The acquisition was disclosed in a document filed with the SEC, which is accessible through the SEC website.
+In other news, major shareholder Mubadala Investment Co Pjsc acquired 52,500 shares of the business’s stock in a transaction that occurred on Monday, February 27th.
+The stock was purchased at an average cost of $7.69 per share, for a total transaction of $403,725.00.
+Following the completion of the transaction, the insider now owns 12,869,423 shares in the company, valued at $98,965,862.87.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, insider Shafique Virani sold 7,486 shares of Recursion Pharmaceuticals stock in a transaction dated Wednesday, February 15th.
+The shares were sold at an average price of $8.33, for a total transaction of $62,358.38.
+Following the sale, the insider now owns 189,846 shares of the company’s stock, valued at $1,581,417.18.
+The disclosure for this sale can be found here.
+Over the last three months, insiders have acquired 581,017 shares of company stock valued at $4,440,853 and have sold 123,296 shares valued at $1,004,591.
+Insiders own 22.25% of the company’s stock.

-A number of brokerages have commented on RXRX.
-The Goldman Sachs Group increased their target price on Recursion Pharmaceuticals from $8.00 to $9.00 and gave the company a “neutral” rating in a report on Wednesday, November 9th.
-SVB Leerink lowered their target price on Recursion Pharmaceuticals from $9.00 to $8.00 and set a “market perform” rating on the stock in a report on Monday, January 23rd.
+Several brokerages have issued reports on RXRX.
+The Goldman Sachs Group boosted their price objective on shares of Recursion Pharmaceuticals from $8.00 to $9.00 and gave the company a “neutral” rating in a research note on Wednesday, November 9th.
+SVB Leerink reduced their target price on shares of Recursion Pharmaceuticals from $9.00 to $8.00 and set a “market perform” rating on the stock in a report on Monday, January 23rd.

 Recursion Pharmaceuticals Trading Down 2.5 %

-Several hedge funds have recently made changes to their positions in RXRX.
-Albion Financial Group UT boosted its holdings in shares of Recursion Pharmaceuticals by 3,385.0% during the third quarter.
-Albion Financial Group UT now owns 4,182 shares of the company’s stock worth $44,000 after purchasing an additional 4,062 shares during the last quarter.
-Daiwa Securities Group Inc. boosted its holdings in Recursion Pharmaceuticals by 1,029.8% in the fourth quarter.
-Daiwa Securities Group Inc. now owns 6,903 shares of the company’s stock valued at $53,000 after acquiring an additional 6,292 shares during the last quarter.
-Amundi boosted its holdings in Recursion Pharmaceuticals by 69.6% in the fourth quarter.
-Amundi now owns 7,189 shares of the company’s stock valued at $57,000 after acquiring an additional 2,949 shares during the last quarter.
-Baldwin Brothers LLC MA boosted its holdings in Recursion Pharmaceuticals by 100.0% in the third quarter.
-Baldwin Brothers LLC MA now owns 5,502 shares of the company’s stock valued at $59,000 after acquiring an additional 2,751 shares during the last quarter.
-Finally, Rockefeller Capital Management L.P. boosted its holdings in Recursion Pharmaceuticals by 23.2% in the third quarter.
-Rockefeller Capital Management L.P. now owns 7,319 shares of the company’s stock valued at $77,000 after acquiring an additional 1,378 shares during the last quarter.
-Institutional investors and hedge funds own 63.62% of the company’s stock.
+Several large investors have recently modified their holdings of RXRX.
+Swiss National Bank increased its position in Recursion Pharmaceuticals by 7.6% during the 1st quarter.
+Swiss National Bank now owns 94,300 shares of the company’s stock worth $675,000 after purchasing an additional 6,700 shares in the last quarter.
+Bank of New York Mellon Corp increased its position in Recursion Pharmaceuticals by 1.7% during the 1st quarter.
+Bank of New York Mellon Corp now owns 373,700 shares of the company’s stock worth $2,676,000 after purchasing an additional 6,294 shares in the last quarter.
+MetLife Investment Management LLC increased its position in Recursion Pharmaceuticals by 55.4% during the 1st quarter.
+MetLife Investment Management LLC now owns 64,035 shares of the company’s stock worth $458,000 after purchasing an additional 22,833 shares in the last quarter.
+Rhumbline Advisers increased its position in Recursion Pharmaceuticals by 4.0% during the 1st quarter.
+Rhumbline Advisers now owns 123,892 shares of the company’s stock worth $887,000 after purchasing an additional 4,818 shares in the last quarter.
+Finally, Vanguard Group Inc. increased its position in Recursion Pharmaceuticals by 8.1% during the 1st quarter.
+Vanguard Group Inc. now owns 6,611,377 shares of the company’s stock worth $47,338,000 after purchasing an additional 497,504 shares in the last quarter.
+63.62% of the stock is currently owned by hedge funds and other institutional investors.

 About Recursion Pharmaceuticals